perseveranceLX/AUIE-GIC/README.md

 # AUIE-GIC
-Our IEEE SPL paper, which has been accepted.
+The code of our IEEE SPL paper, which has been accepted.